-- Pfizer: Pfizer/BioNTech’s coronavirus/COVID vaccine known as “BNT162b2” was developed using genetic sequencing on computers without using fetal cells.
+- Pfizer: Pfizer-BioNTech COVID-19 Vaccine (2023–2024 Formula) is authorized for children ages 6 months–11 years; COMIRNATY is the licensed Pfizer-BioNTech product for people ages 12 years and older.
+The prior version was also known as “BNT162b2.”
+This vaccine was developed using genetic sequencing on computers without using fetal cells.
 The HEK-293 abortion-related cell line was used in research related to this vaccine, but not the testing of the vaccine.
 This cell line originated from kidney cells from a fetus that was aborted in 1973.
 No cell line, fetal or otherwise, is required for the ongoing production of this vaccine.
-This vaccine is currently in use and requires two doses.
-The Pfizer/BioNTech vaccine requires “ultra-cold” storage, making distribution difficult.
-Currently, only hospitals and other large facilities are being consider as distribution locations for this vaccine.
+This vaccine is currently in use.

-- Moderna: Moderna’s “mRNA-1273” vaccine does not require aborted fetal cell lines for production, but aborted fetal cell lines were used in both the development and testing of this vaccine.
-This vaccine is currently in use and is easier to distribute than Pfizer due to cooling requirements.
-It also requires two doses.
+- Moderna: Moderna COVID-19 Vaccine (2023–2024 Formula) is authorized for children ages 6 months–11 years; SPIKEVAX is the licensed Moderna product for people ages 12 years and older.
+Moderna’s “mRNA-1273” vaccine does not require aborted fetal cell lines for production, but aborted fetal cell lines were used in both the development and testing of this vaccine.
+This vaccine is currently in use.

-- AstroZenica: The AstroZenica/University of Oxford vaccine “AZD1222” does use the HEK-293 cell line for production.
-This cell like was also used in both development and testing of the vaccine.
-The AstroZenica vaccine is not approved in the United States.
-It was previously approved elsewhere, but removed from use due to safety and efficacy concerns.
+- AstraZeneca: The AstraZeneca/University of Oxford vaccine “AZD1222” does use the HEK-293 cell line for production.
+This cell line also used in both development and testing of the vaccine.
+The AstraZeneca vaccine is not approved in the United States.

 Is there a moral and/or ethical difference between vaccines that require fetal cell lines for ongoing production vs. those that used these cell lines for testing/development?
 If possible, should Catholics make a brand choice to avoid the Johnson and Johnson vaccine (which uses fetal cell lines for ongoing production)?